 Our platform is self-optimizing in that the wireless mesh network automatically configures itself.
 If there is ever a disruption in the pathway from a Node to the Gateway, the system will automatically find an alternative route to the Gateway.
 In the event that a Node cannot connect to another Node or the Gateway, it will store data locally until a connection is re-established.

 Senseware’s mesh network is secured wirelessly using AES (Advanced Encryption Standard), an encryption specification established by the National Institute of Standards and Technology.
 This security standard, used worldwide, has been adopted by the U.S. government for use in protecting classified information up to the Secret level.
-Going even further, Senseware’s communication from Gateway to server is protected using SSL (Secure Socket Layer).
+Going even further, Senseware’s communication from Gateway to server and server to browser is protected using SSL (Secure Socket Layer), and sensor data is encrypted at rest while it is stored in the cloud.
 No matter what the application, Senseware’s considerations for client security allow you, and only you, to collect any data and connect to any device, easily, quickly, cost-effectively, and most importantly, securely.
-Our wireless encryption uses AES-128, the same encryption standard used by the U.S. Government.
-Once it reaches the Gateway, it gets encrypted using HTTPS on the way to our servers.

 Plastic or metal, we can handle it.
 We recommend using plastic enclosures in order to maintain good wireless quality.
 The Nodes can handle being placed in metal enclosures as well, but it will diminish wireless quality.